sagemathinc/cocalc/two/README.txt

                 - max disk space it can use
                 - whether all publication must be 100% public
                 - max number of users connected to a shared workspace at same time
-                - dynamic published workspace time (per day?)
            - SLAVES:
                 - URI
                 - authentication info of some kind?
                 - last update
-                - datetime
+                - timestamp

          - Replication:
-           - each row has a timestamp
+           - each row has a timestamp = the current time in seconds since the Epoch (Float)
            - replication is done by querying for all rows with stamp >= some time, then importing/updating them into another db.
            - However, build to easily switch to say MySQL + standard replication